agda/agda-stdlib/paper/paper.md

 language that serves both as a traditional programming language and as an interactive theorem prover (ITP).
-In other words, its type system is expressive enough to formulate complex formal requirements, and its compiler lets users interactively build programs guaranteed to meet these specifications.
+In other words, its type system is expressive enough to formulate complex formal requirements as types, and its compiler allows users to interactively build terms and check that they satisfy these requirements.
-Through the Curry-Howard lens [@DBLP:journals/cacm/Wadler15], these types and programs can be seen respectively as theorem statements and proofs.
+Through the Curry-Howard lens [@DBLP:journals/cacm/Wadler15], these types and terms can be seen respectively as theorem statements and proofs.

 This paper presents the Agda standard library [@agda-stdlib-v2.0], hereafter referred to as `agda-stdlib`, which provides definitions intended to be helpful for users to develop Agda programs and proofs.